Hiking in the Great Smoky Mountains National Park

 section of trail that has washed out north of CS55.
 These issues make the

-trail almost impassable, and have been reported by hikers to Backcountry. • Scott Mountain is still closed due to storm damage, from campsite
+trail almost impassable, and have been reported by hikers to Backcountry. • Scott Mountain is still closed due to storm damage, from

-section of trail, or leave it closed permanently. • Gunter Fork opened, but caution urged due to landslides.
+this section of trail, or leave it closed permanently. • Gunter Fork opened, but caution urged due to landslides.
 The following trails have had footlogs

 washed out, and in times of high water, the crossings might be very difficult